 Each sampled adult in responding households was assigned an initial person-level weight.
 The initial person-level weight was calculated by multiplying the nonresponse-adjusted household weight by the reciprocal of the sample person's within-household probability of selection.
-If all adults within a household were selected to participate in the survey, the initial weight was identical to the nonresponse-adjusted household weight.
-However, if only one adult was selected from a household, then the initial weight for the sampled adult was equal to the nonresponse-adjusted weight times the number of eligible adults in that household.
-For example, if a household contains three adults and only one adult was selected, the initial weight for the selected adult is equal to the nonresponse-adjusted household weight times three.
+Since in Cycle 2 only one adult per household was selected to participate in the survey, the reciprocal of the sample person's within-household probability of selection is identical to the number of adults in the household.
+So, for example, if a household contained three adults and one adult was selected, the initial weight for the selected adult is equal to the nonresponse-adjusted household weight times three.